- What are multi-step forms?

 If your post-click landing page requests a lot of information from prospects and you want to eliminate conversion friction, using a multi-step form is one of the best ways to increase engagement and conversions.

-Setting up multi-step forms comes standard with any Instapage customer plan.
+Setting up multi-step forms is available on Optimize and Convert plans.
 What’s even better is that Instapage allows you to create your forms with page-level integrations.
 That means you can set up all your integrations once, instead of individually with each form.
 Just follow the steps described in this help center article.
 For more reasons why Instapage is the market leader for post-click landing pages, check out this ebook.